-The coastline of Kent is unique and because of this we have an estimated 20+ surf spots and these vary in quality and conditions to be surfed.
-It would be irresponsible for us to describe all the spots and detail the conditions with which these break however that is the fun of surfing, to search and find.
+The coastline of Kent is unique, and because of this, we have 20+ surf spots, and these vary in quality and conditions to be surfed.
+It would be irresponsible for us to describe all the spots and detail the conditions with which this break; however, that is the fun of surfing, to search and find.

-“Surfing is leaving.
+“Surfing is learning.
 Surfing is looking.
-Surfing is finding”
+Surfing is finding.”

 I can barely remember the last time I found a new surf spot, but a big part of surfing for me is finding an empty wave somewhere that just I and a friend can go and surf.
-For the me the saying goes I would rather surf a poor wave with no one on it than a great wave with everyone on it.
-The trouble with Kent is that the quality is generally poor but the main surf spots attract lots of surfers who just spoil the experience and drop in.
+For me, the saying goes, I would rather surf a poor wave with no one on it than a great wave with everyone on it.
+The trouble with Kent is that the quality is generally poor, but the main surf spots attract lots of surfers who spoil the experience and drop in.
 So finding your own spot can be very rewarding.

-A few spots you might want to look at and learn more about are St Margaret’s Bay, Littlestone-on-Sea, and just over the Kent border in Sussex is Camber Sands.
-Between all these spots and maybe just beyond too you will find others that we will not name.
+A few spots you might want to look at and learn more about are our St Margaret’s Bay, Folkestone, Littlestone-on-Sea, Greatstone on Sea and just over the Kent border in Sussex is Camber Sands or Fairlight; even Hastings has a great longboarding community.
+Between all these spots and maybe just beyond, you will find others that we will not name.
 Search… Learn… Enjoy… Respect local surfers always.